-- While linked to the vehicle, start the engine, then press and release the LD/M button. - The "Main Menu" displays.
+- 1. While linked to the vehicle, start the engine, then press and release the LD/M button. - The "Main Menu" displays. - Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Live Data Menu, then press the ENTER ↓ button.

-- The "Live Data" menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight "Record Live Data", then press the ENTER

-button.

-- The "Record Live Data Menu" displays.

-- 5. When the "Record by Manual Trigger" screen displays, select the desired trigger point as follows:
+- The "Live Data" menu displays. - Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight "Record Live Data", then press the ENTER ↓ button. - The "Record Live Data Menu" displays. - Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight "Record by manual trigger", then press the ENTER ↓ button. - When the "Record by Manual Trigger" screen displays, select the desired trigger point as follows:

-The Scan Tool is capable of recording approximately 100 frames of Live Data.
+- The Scan Tool is capable of recording approximately 100 frames of Live Data.
 Record by DTC trigger lets you select the point in time at which you wish the Scan Tool to begin recording Live Data.
-You can set the trigger point to record the 100 frames of data before an event (when the DTC was set), after the event, or in the middle (50 frames before and 50 frames after the event.
+You can set the trigger point to record the 100 frames of data before an event (when the DTC was set), after the event, or in the middle (50 frames before and 50 frames after the event. - Middle records approximately 50 frames of Live Data before and 50 frames after the ENTER Ubutton was pressed. - End records approximately 100 frames of Live Data before the ENTER button was pressed.

-- Beginning records approximately 100 frames of Live Data after the ENTER ✓ button was pressed. - Middle records approximately 50 frames of Live Data before and 50 frames after the ENTER ← button was pressed. - End records approximately 100 frames of Live Data before the ENTER button was pressed. - Use the UP and DOWN buttons, as necessary, to select the desired trigger point, then press the ENTER button. - A "One moment please. . ." message shows on the display.
-When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays.

-- Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
+- 6. Use the UP ▲ and DOWN ▼ buttons, as necessary, to select the desired trigger point, then press the ENTER ↓ button. - A "One moment please. . ." message shows on the display.
+When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays. - 7.
+Put the engine in the operating condition where the problem manifests itself. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
 When the problem occurs, press and release the ENTER ← button.